softage0/solid-online-services/README.md

 $ npm start                     # Compile and launch
 ```

-If you do not want to disable redux devtools use the following command instead of `npm start`:
+If you want to disable redux devtools use the following command instead of `npm start`:

 ```shell
 $ npm run dev:no-debug